mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 #### Ansible Roles

 According to the [docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html):
->Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
-After you group your content in roles, you can easily reuse them and share them with other users.
+>Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artefacts based on a known file structure.
+After you group your content into roles, you can easily reuse them and share them with other users.

 >An Ansible role has a defined directory structure with eight main standard directories.
 You must include at least one of these directories in each role.
 You can omit any directories the role does not use.